Kokotau

 Kokotau is a rural locality and a statistical area in the Carterton District and Wellington Region of New Zealand's North Island.
-The locality is about 8 km southeast of Carterton by road, and the statistical area covers the district east of Carterton to the Ruamahanga and Waingawa rivers.
+The locality is about 8 km southeast of Carterton by road, and the statistical area covers the district east of Carterton to the Ruamāhanga and Waingawa rivers.

-There was a bridge over the Ruamahanga at Kokotau in 1885.
+There was a bridge over the Ruamāhanga at Kokotau in 1885.
 A new bridge was opened in 1892, but was damaged by floods the following year, and again in 1897.
 The timber truss bridge was replaced by the current concrete pier and girder bridge in 1930.